techtraits/graphsom/README.md

     graphsom:deregister_folsom_metric(metric_name_1).

-Changing reporting parameters at runtime:

-    graphsom:update_config(report_interval, 60000)
+To get the list of currently registered folsom metrics

+    graphsom:registered_metrics().

 Tell graphsom to start reporting:

     graphsom:start_reporting().

+Check graphite for the values!!

 To get the list of currently registered folsom metrics

     graphsom:registered_metrics().

-Check graphite for the values!!

 Configuration
 -------------

-The configuration parameters for graphsom can be added to `rel/files/sys.config`.
+The configuration parameters for graphsom can be added to application config file (`[RELEASE]/files/sys.config`).
 An example configuration:

     {graphsom, [
              {report_interval, 30000},     %% report interval (ms)